top of page

 A5 - Pennies from Heaven

-Built at West Bay Marina, and originally called Ultramarine, this is the sister home to The Artful Kaleidoscope.
+Built at West Bay Marina, and originally called Ultramarine, this is the sister home to Casa Nancy.
 For a brief period, the home was known as The Diver's Den.

 A8 - The Silver Lining